gwijthoff/digitalmedia/_posts/2016-03-30-immaculate-showcase.md

 Now, presenting to you a block quote with a Tufte-styled footer:

-{% blockquote Friedrich Nietzsche, Thus Spoke Zarathustra %}
-But say, my brothers, what can the child do that even the lion could not do?
+> But say, my brothers, what can the child do that even the lion could not do?
 Why must the preying lion still become a child?
 The child is innocence and forgetting, a new beginning, a game, a self-propelled wheel, a first movement, a sacred "Yes."
 For the game of creation, my brothers, a sacred "Yes" is needed: the spirit now wills his own will, and he who had been lost to the world now conquers the world.
-{% endblockquote %}

 This is a normal-sized image.